NavBench/Evaluation_Code/README.md

 - **Future extensions**
-  - More built‑in backends (Qwen, InternVL, LLaMA, etc.) for Execution.
+  - More built‑in backends (QwenVL, InternVL, LLaMA, etc.) for Execution.
   - Better utilities and examples for custom model integration.

 ---